 Future-Ready Service Delivery

-In the first quarter of 2021, governments continue to face unique challenges including maintaining a remote work environment, navigating uncertainty around revenue and operating needs, and facing demands to deliver services in new ways.
+Governments continue to face unique challenges to meet current demands including maintaining a remote work environment, navigating uncertainty around revenue and operating needs, and facing demands to deliver services in new ways.

 One new way, online public service delivery, is a change that’s likely here to stay.
 Following the urgent demand for online services at the outset of the pandemic came the expectation that those services are going to remain and keep rolling.

 Virtual solutions that enable remote work, help navigate uncertainty, and facilitate new ways to serve are certainly responses to the COVID-19 crisis environment.
 Even more important, these are necessary for governments to be sure that when the next crisis hits — whether recession, hurricane, or something else — their technology is in place and flexible enough to support them.

 To improve daily operations now and weather the next full-blown crisis or even smaller bump in the road, governments should implement comprehensive virtual solutions to better serve all stakeholders.
 Stakeholders in the broadest sense of the term include government employees, businesses, residents, other governments and agencies, and decision-makers and officials.
 Following are specific ways to meet the evolving needs of these groups.

 1. Better Serve Government Employees